 Students learn the basic skills that will help them develop their own creative abilities and enable growth in their enjoyment and appreciation of art, craft and design.

-Year 7 AO3: Exploring and making with clay
+Year 7 AO2: Exploring and making with clay

-Year 8 AO2: Developing and progressing drawing skills
+Year 8 AO1: Developing and progressing drawing skills

-Year 8 AO3: Developing and progressing printmaking skills
+Year 8 AO2: Developing and progressing printmaking skills

-Year 8 AO4: Exploring and making 3D card construction
+Year 8 AO3: Exploring and making 3D card construction

-Pupils who have opted to take Art in Year 9 will begin their studies following the same pathway irrespective of whether they are studying GCSE or V-Cert.
-All pupils will be taught via three projects and three phases of “skills workshops” which will enable them to develop and apply the skills and knowledge for their chosen pathways.
-During their 5 lessons a fortnight, Year 9 pupils explore and investigate the following themes: Portraiture, 3D grotesques, Abstraction and composition, stencilling and printmaking, and collage.
+Pupils who have opted to take Art in Year 9 will begin their studies following the same pathway irrespective of whether they are studying GCSE or BTEC.
+Initially all pupils are taught via phases of “skills workshops” which will enable them to develop and apply the skills and knowledge for their chosen pathways.
+They will then move on to study a 2D and 3D unit.
+During their 6 lessons a fortnight, Year 9 pupils explore and investigate the following themes: Drawing, 3D, Abstraction and composition, stenciling and printmaking, and collage.

 Key Stage 4

 GCSE Art & Design consists of a portfolio of work and an externally set test.
 The portfolio makes up 60% of the final grade with the test contributing 40%.
 Students’ portfolios must include more than one extended collection of work or project selected from work undertaken during the candidate’s course of study.
 The portfolio should show associated work of two or more of the following endorsements: Applied Art, Fine Art, Graphic Communication, Textile Design, Three-Dimensional Design or Photography.
 Preparation work plays an important role in the development of ideas and the creative process, and contributes to the grade awarded.
 This allows students to explore and experiment with media, designs and ideas before producing a final piece.